Business process management and project management are two fields that are sometimes confused.

-Let us look at the differences between the Process Management and Project Management Software considering some essential factors.
+Let us look at the differences between the business Process Management software and Project Management Software considering some essential factors.

 1. Focusing Point

 Project Management is primarily concerned with the management of project activities on an individual basis until the project is completed.
-Process Management is primarily focused on process management and streamlining complex workflows.
+Business Process Management software is primarily focused on process management and streamlining complex workflows.

 2. Management Method